alinush/csail-website/email/index.md

 ### Security

  * Need transparency, consistency (append-only) and Byzantine fault tolerant consensus for user PK bindings
+   + Need privacy-preserving directory.
+Centralization allows one entity to learn too much about the userbase of companies
  * Need to deal with mailing lists
  * Need to deal with encrypted spam
  * Need to deal with group messaging?